Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Experiments for Reinforcement Learning

 where $\eta_i$ is the learning rate and is set to be $\eta_i = \frac{1}{\sqrt{i}}$ with $i$ being the iteration.
 We run policy gradient for 1500 iterations with 10 episodes per iteration.
 The results are shown in Fig~\ref{fig:pg} in blue lines.
 We can see that the average reward keeps increasing during training.
 The learned policy will drive the system's state to its maximum value to gain better rewards.

 We then apply the proposed safety filter to the system.
-We consider the safe set to be $\mathcal{C}=\{x\in \R: x-5 > 0\}$, i.e., we want to limit the state transition to any $x > 5$ for safety concerns.
-As a result, we define the following safety filter which corresponds to the probabilistic safety certificate to the safest nominal policy $\bar{\pi}$:
+We consider the safe set to be $\mathcal{C}=\{x\in \R: x-5 > 0\}$, \ie we want to limit the state transition to any $x > 5$ for safety concerns.
+The safety filter corresponding to the safest nominal policy $\bar{\pi}$ is then given by

 Here the safety filter outputs action `$-1$' when $X>5$, otherwise outputs the nominal action $U$.
 This safety filter~\eqref{eq:safety_filter} can be acquired by running the proposed safe control strategy with $\bar{\pi}$ being the nominal controller.
 We conduct modified policy gradient described in~\eqref{eq:safe_PG_update} and the results are shown in Fig.~\ref{fig:pg} in orange lines.
 We can see that the learned policy will maximize the return, but will limit the state to safe regions thanks to the safety filter.